uncodedlb/waprolb/_posts/2015-06-18-Meetup-Jun.md

 ---
+title: "Web & Application Professionals Meetup - June"
+tags: [react, gitflow, "James Polanco", "Chris Charlton"]
+categories: meetup
+redirect_from: "/Meetup-Jun/"
+layout: post
 published: true
-title: "Web & Application Professionals Meetup #WAPRO - Jun 18, 2015 Meetup"
-layout: post
-redirect_from: "/Meetup-Jun/"
-categories: meetup
-tags: [react, gitflow, "James Polanco", "Chris Charlton"]
 ---

+**Meetup Date: {{ page.date | date: "%B %-d, %Y" }}**

-The Long Beach [Web & App dev Professionals (WAPRO)](http://wapro.uncoded.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and share the **values** of open source software (F/OSS).
-We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://wapro.uncoded.org
+The Long Beach [Web & App dev Professionals (WAPRO)](http://www.waprolb.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and share the **values** of open source software (F/OSS).
+We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://www.waprolb.org

 ### TALKS THIS MONTH